 Only God can produce true contentment in us.

-Nothing else can simulate his love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, or self-control amid affliction.
+Nothing else can simulate his love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control amid affliction.

 This truth becomes apparent when the temporal things we value are diminished or lost, and we look to God for help.